 Even without a family history of genetic disease, it is possible to carry a serious genetic disease and be at risk of having a child with the disease.
 Individuals who are carriers usually have no symptoms which is why a carrier screening test for genetic diseases can be important.

 Carrier screening allows prospective parents to identify the potential risks of hundreds of genetic diseases in their children.
-This genetic test performed before or during pregnancy can be customized according to the concerns of the couple and can analyze up to 301 genes.
+This genetic test performed before or during pregnancy can be customized according to the concerns of the couple and can analyze over 500 genes.

 When a couple is identified to be at risk, our genetic counsellor discusses in detail the risks, the disease and if treatment is available, as well as the reproductive options.

 Learn more about carrier screening for genetic diseases

 Each of us carries at least one genetic disease.
 Even though we have no symptoms or family history of this disease, we can still have a modified copy of this gene.
 When both parents carry a variant (or a “mutation”) in the same gene, their children have a 25% risk of having the disease, regardless of gender.
 This is called autosomal recessive inheritance.

 Other diseases are transmitted by a carrier mother (X-linked transmission) and usually affect their sons.

 Genetic screening can cover several genetic diseases, including:

 People with a family history of genetic disease

 People who come from a region with a known higher carrier frequency (for example, the Saguenay-Lac-Saint-Jean, Charlevoix and Haute-Côte-Nord regions, Eastern Europe or those of Ashkenazi Jewish origin, and the Mediterranean, Africa and Southeast Asia regions)